henzh/piniverse/README.md

 ```

-To execute your package's functions, it is an easy 2-steps procedure: plan and apply.
+To execute your pinned functions, plan and apply!

 ```
 # script.py